WebAssembly/tool-conventions/Linking.md

 The output data section is formed, essentially, by concatenating the data sections of the input files.
-Since the final location in linear memory of any given symbol (C global) is not known until link time, all references to global addresses with the code and data sections generate `R_WEBASSEMBLY_MEMORY_ADDR_*` relocation entries, which reference a data symbol, which in turn identifies the segment and data within the segment.
+Since the final location in linear memory of any given symbol is not known until link time, all references to data addresses with the code and data sections generate `R_WEBASSEMBLY_MEMORY_ADDR_*` relocation entries, which reference a data symbol.

 Segments are linked as a whole, and a segment is either entirely included or excluded from the link.